mekel16/mekel16/README.md

 - 👋 Hi, I’m @mekel16
-- 👀 I’m interested in Ai, Machine Learning,MLP
+- 👀 I’m interested in Ai, Machine Learning,NLP
 - 🌱 I’m currently learning Data Science at University State of Surabaya
 <!---
 mekel16/mekel16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.